cocode/TrekBASIC/documentation/future.md

     "This test suite covered xx% of the code."
 * "auto-test" - find functions and write tests, based on their definitons. - that is more of a unit test thing.

+ ### AI Player
+we have TrekBot, which plays startrek badly. adding a chatbot player would be fun.